YacineOuhrouche/Circuits_Repo/BJT_Circuits/Power_Amplifier/README.md

-# 🔊 Power Amplifiers Using BJT & MOSFET
+# 🔊 Power Amplifiers Using BJT

 ## ✨ Introduction
 Power amplifiers are designed to drive high-power loads such as speakers, motors, or RF transmitters.
 Unlike small-signal amplifiers, which focus on signal integrity, power amplifiers prioritize **efficiency, power handling, and heat dissipation**.